vicinityh2020/docker-services/README.md

 }
 ````

 Fill the *agent-id* and the *password* using your credentials from the neighbourhood manager in the section access point.
 If you do not have any access point create a new one before.
+Finally replace *adapter-id* with a name for your adapter.